dolthub/docs/content/getting-started/dolthub.md

 #### Spreadsheet Editor

-As a part of the file upload process, we also added the option to create and edit spreadsheets directly in DoltHub.
+As a part of the file upload process, you can also create and edit spreadsheets directly in DoltHub.
 You will see this option during step 3.

 ![Spreadsheet editor option](../.gitbook/assets/upload-step-3.png)

 If you chose to update an existing table, the spreadsheet editor will be populated with the table's existing data.
-This data is paginated and we're currently working on making it easier to navigate existing data in the spreadsheet editor.
+If the data has more than 50 rows it will paginate on scroll.

 ![Spreadsheet with existing data](../.gitbook/assets/spreadsheet-editor-update.png)